ajschumacher/ajschumacher.github.io/20150520-practical_mergic/index.md

 This is a scene from a movie called Magnolia when it's raining frogs.
 One of the things they say in that movie is that strange things happen, and if you've worked with any variety of data sets, you've probably encountered very strange things.
 You need to check everything—including things that you shouldn’t have to check.

+(One good way to check is to use [Tony](https://twitter.com/tonyfischetti)'s [Assertive R](http://www.onthelambda.com/wp-content/uploads/2015/03/assertr.html) package!)

 -----